 - Radio option

 This popular option probably has all the bells and whistles you’re looking for and the reviews to back it up.
-If you’ve ever seen a ‘90s movie with a somewhat romantic sunrise scene where the world is filled with glowing light, that’s pretty close to what this device should accomplish in your room.
+If you’ve ever seen a ‘90s movie with a somewhat romantic sunrise scene where the world is filled with glowing light, that’s pretty close to what this sunrise alarm clock should accomplish in your room.
 In essence: it’s pretty powerful.

 According to Philips, the lights gradually cycle through one million stages to create a “light curve” that closely simulates a sunrise.
 So with this alarm clock, you could essentially have sunrises on demand.
 But the features don’t stop there.